raffenmb/myemsnarrative/README.md

 ## Usage

+### Activate Deployment Server

 To use this project locally, you need to start Django's development server.
 While still in the main repo folder containing manage.py, run the following:
 <!-- tsk -->
     python manage.py runserver

 Visit [http://127.0.0.1:8000/](http://127.0.0.1:8000/) from any browser to begin using the project.

+### Log In

+I've created a basic user for demonstration purposes.
+After clicking Login in the top right, enter the following credentials:

+Email: user@email.com
+Password: Password123

+Alternatively, you can register a new user in the deployment server as well.